Favourited 222 times

 Help with Computers / internet

 Vegetarians can come and learn about ethical and humane meat production to give them an idea of what really happens on a small pasture-based operation- see that we are not cruel heartless killers who truly do love our animals.
 We want you to experience the joy of raising livestock for food and how the earth can actually benefit and heal from eating food right in your backyard.
-You cant get more local than that!
-Help reduce your food footprint by eating meat raised by you!
+You can't get more local than that!
+Help reduce your food footprint by eating food raised right here on the farm!!

 We offer the chance to see the famous Land 'O Lakes region, and enjoy everything it has to offer for outdoor activities.
-We offer bicycles, a truck for touring the area (you pay the gas) and hopefully one day a canoe!
+We offer bicycles, a truck for touring the area and a canoe too!
 We have snowshoes and an atv to drive.

 We hope to learn much from you, and will be asking you questions about your other workaway jobs, and listening to your stories about other countries and farms you've been to.
 You can really expand your knowledge base with us, and suggest new ideas or ways to do things and we will listen and put them into practice if they make sense, giving you the chance to teach us and show off your skills!
-We give you the chance to practice your current skills as well as learn new ones such as driving a tractor or operating a chainsaw, if you want to try just ask, and we may need you to learn so that we can put you on a job that has been getting behind or needs done like weed whacking (trimming), or driving the atv out to check water twice a day.
+We give you the chance to practice your current skills as well as learn new ones such as driving a tractor or operating a chainsaw, if you want to try just ask, and we may need you to learn so that we can put you on a job that has been getting behind or needs done like weed whacking (trimming), or making our own lumber for building.

 We live in an area full of conventional farms and cash crop operations.
 We are trying to lead by example and show others that there is a way to farm ethically.
 By doing it ourselves in the heart of Hastings County, we can educate schools, tourists, and people of all ages.
 You can help by giving us a hand to design and build more signs, post flyers, and participate in daily farm life.
-We hope to do fundraisers for the Sandy Pines Wildlife Centre and have a huge grand opening event in 2020 which will require all hands on deck.
+We hope to do fundraisers for the Sandy Pines Wildlife Centre nearby and have a huge grand opening someday which will require event planning and all ha ds on deck!
+We want to do ecotourism and have tours, children's events and seed starting workshops among other things.

 This host offers accommodation and payment.